tidyverse/tidyverse.org/content/blog/air/index.md

 <video controls autoplay loop muted width="100%" src="video/project.mov" style="border: 2px solid #CCC;">
 </video>

+Within the tidyverse, we're already using Air in some of our largest packages, like [dplyr](https://github.com/tidyverse/dplyr/pull/7662), [tidyr](https://github.com/tidyverse/tidyr/pull/1591), and [recipes](https://github.com/tidymodels/recipes/pull/1425).

 Throughout the rest of this post you'll learn what a formatter is, why you'd want to use one, and you'll learn a little about how Air decides to format your R code.